 At the outer extremity of the 15th, running along the Seine, is the modernistic Parc André Citroën.
 The area is called Javel and it's where bleach used to be made in the 19th century (and the reason "Javel" is a name for bleach).
 In the 20th century, though (starting in 1915), it was the site of André Citroën's massive automobile manufacturing plant.
 By 1932 it was the fourth largest car manufacturer in the world.

 The plant was closed in the 1970s and the land lay vacant.
 Then, in the early 1990s, this modernistic park was designed and built on the site.
 There's tons of open space, modernistic buildings and structures, and a real feeling of a new century.
 It's unlike any other park in Paris.
 It's sort of far out (both from central Paris and, you know, "far out"), but a great place for kids to run around.
+Reach it by riding to Metro Place Balard, at the end of Line 8.

-Parc Georges Brassens, Wikimedia Commons, photo by relf.treinen
+Parc Georges Brassens, photo Wikimedia by relf.treinen

 Georges Brassens was a very popular poet/songwriter/singer who played guitar while singing verses from his poems, as well as other poems by well-known French writers (like Victor Hugo).
 His dark humor and anarchist tendencies didn't stop the city of Paris from naming a park after him in 1984, just a few years after Brassens died.